DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter13.md

 B> **It's not about more food.**
 B> **It's about the right food.**

-## Fueling Your Body, Not Your Cancer
+## Fuel Your Body's Metabolic Load, Not Your Cancer

 When facing cancer, every bite matters.
-The foods you choose can either fuel your body's increased metabolic needs—supporting immunity, cancer elimination, cellular repair, and recovery—or feed cancer's demand for quick energy, like sugar.

-By focusing on nutrient-dense, alkaline-balanced, antioxidant-rich foods and supplements, you give your body the strength it needs to fight, while creating conditions that are less favorable for cancer to grow.
+The foods you choose can either fuel your body's increased metabolic needs—supporting cancer immunity, cancer elimination, cellular repair, and recovery—or feed cancer's demand for quick energy.
+By focusing on nutrient-dense, alkaline-balanced, antioxidant-rich foods, you give your body the strength it needs to fight, while creating conditions that are less favorable for cancer to grow.

-In the chapters ahead, you'll learn exactly how to make these informed choices—understanding which foods support your metabolic load and which foods inadvertently support cancer growth.
+### It's about balance.

+ReachVitality's Lifestyle Medicine Program will show you how to achieve balance, or homeostasis.
+Homeostasis is the body's ability to maintain stable internal conditions—like temperature, alkaline pH, and fluid balance.

+It's not about giving up the things that make you happy.
+When you start your ReachVitality plan, we recommend that the integrated program is adhered to as much as possible, so that you can see how your body responds.
+As time and success progresses, we can help you adjust accordingly.

+Through her own journey with cancer, Deb discovered that following her program about 85% of the time helps keep cancer away and supports her body's healing processes.
+Allowing herself the remaining 15% for flexibility gives her the freedom to enjoy life's moments without losing the sense of safety, confidence – and most importantly, the progress she's achieved.

+{class: success}
+B> **Living with cancer often brings uncertainty.**
+B>
+B> Many people find that the ReachVitality program helps to cultivate feelings of safety and confidence – which can be deeply empowering.